 Emails are great, but be careful not to over-rely on communicating through emails—inboxes tend to be overflowing with junk, so it might not be the best way to get a hold of someone.
-Always have a back-up alternative (like the other options on this list) ready!
+Always have a back-up alternative (like the other options on this list)

 2. Video conferencing

 This channel also comes to the forefront in certain industries like healthcare, with healthcare professionals using video conferencing to see patients and offer remote treatment.
-It may take some time getting used to, especially if your employees haven’t participated in a video conferencing session before, but generally it’s pretty easy to pick up.
+It may take some time to get used to, especially if your employees haven’t participated in a video conferencing session before, but generally it’s pretty easy to pick up.

 When to use video conferencing: When you want to communicate strategic decisions or hold discussions with your remote team.

-Use an intuitive video conferencing solution (like RingCentral Video—check out a demo of how it works!) that makes it easy to participate in virtual meetings.
+Use an intuitive video conferencing solution (like RingCentral Video—check out a demo of how it works) that makes it easy to participate in virtual meetings.